Salto, Uruguay

 Salto ([ˈsalto]) is the capital city of the Salto Department in northwestern Uruguay.
-As of the 2011 census it had a population of 104,028 and is the third most populated city in Uruguay, after Montevideo and Ciudad de la Costa.
+As of the 2023 census it had a population of 114,084 and is the second most populated city in Uruguay, after Montevideo.

 History

 During the Guarani War the governor of Rio de la Plata, José de Andonaegui, and the Marquis of Valdelirios pleaded with Governor José Joaquín de Viana to move north with an army of 400 men and enforce the terms of the Treaty of Madrid.
 In October 1756 Viana built several barracks for his army located in the area who had to survive on hunting and fishing.
 The sheds he built were called San Antonio del Salto Chico.
 Thus, the short-lived first settlement in the present city of Salto dates from 8 November 1756, which remains as its date of foundation.
 Some people say it was "by chance", such as the writer Francisco Bauza in his book Dominación española en Uruguay.
 In 1757, Viana and the superior Governor of Buenos Aires, Pedro de Cevallos, built a strong fort called San Antonio.
 The fort had a chapel, which was under the patronage of San Antonio de Padua.
 Also in that period, Spanish troops captured the Portuguese colony at Colonia del Sacramento and used its facilities for seven years before abandoning it in 1763.

 On 16 June 1768, the buildings in Salto were occupied by Francisco de Paula Bucareli with 1,500 soldiers seeking to expel the Jesuits from all Spanish territory, as ordered by Carlos III.
 The fort of San Antonio served as an arms depot and later as a prison for most of the priests, who were later taken to Buenos Aires or deported overseas.
 While the Jesuits were imprisoned Lieutenant Nicolás García took care of the fort and three boats.
 A big flood of the Yapeyú River caused considerable damage and the fort was rebuilt at a nearby site, this time on the western side of the Uruguay River in the current Concordia area, in order to act as a river-road junction.
 In early 1782 the settlement already had permanent residents.